nijithanil/Photo-gallery/README.md

 # Photo-gallery

-User to register and add A post & user should be able to edit,delete,update and view datas
+This is photo gallery website and User to register and add the post & user should be able to edit,delete,update and view datas